meetsoni1214/organize3/README.md

 # organize3
-An app for storing all the banking details, Passwords and notes in an Organized manner.
+An app for storing all the banking details, Passwords and all your notes in an Organized manner.